 The collapse of tourism, beyond the sanctions

-The hotel exodus occurs against the backdrop of a structural collapse of Cuban tourism that predates the sanctions.
+The hotel exodus occurs amidst a structural collapse of Cuban tourism that predates the sanctions.

 Cuba received only 328,608 visitors between January and April 2026, representing a decline of 55.8% compared to the same period in 2025.

-The Cuban economist Elías Amor has been unequivocal: "No one leaves where they make money," he pointed out, noting that occupancy levels do not exceed 10%, which implies operational losses.
+The Cuban economist Elías Amor has been emphatic: “No one leaves where they make money,” he noted, pointing out that employment levels do not exceed 10%, which implies operational losses.

-According to the analysis on the exodus from hotels, Amor warns that Cuba could end 2026 with fewer than one million international visitors if the trend continues, which would represent the worst tourism record since the 1990s.
+According to the analysis on the exodus of hotels, Amor warns that Cuba could end 2026 with fewer than one million international visitors if the trend continues, which would represent the worst tourism record since the nineties.

 Filed under: